Most DUIs in California are charged as misdemeanors. However, you can be charged with a felony DUI under four circumstances:

-Technically, not all fourth offense DUIs have to be felonies.
-The prosecutor has the right to charge you with either a felony or a misdemeanor, which is much less serious.
+Technically, not all fourth offense DUIs have to be felony charges.
+The prosecutor has the right to charge you with either a felony or a misdemeanor, which is much less severe.
 However, prosecutors usually only do this if there are mitigating circumstances.
-Alternatively, a good DUI defense lawyer may be able to negotiate a felony 4th time DUI down to a misdemeanor.

 - DUI convictions from other states